Raise your hand if you’ve:

 By this, we mean, do not try to use several different alignments, fonts, colours, spacing, and themes unless it is a conscious and consistent design decision.
 Because that may really confuse your audience and divert their attention from the cream of the topic.
 Once you determine these elements, stay consistent.

-Tips to Create the PPT you’re proud of: The DOs
+Tips to create the PPT you’re proud of

 Now, here are a few DO’s for you if you want to create a presentation you're proud of: